gschmutz/event-driven-microservices-workshop/01-environment/README.md

 To simplify working with the Data Platform and for the links below to work, add the following entry to your local `/etc/hosts` file.

 ```
-40.91.195.92	dataplatform
+nnn.nnn.nnn	dataplatform
 ```

-Replace the IP address by the IP address of the (virtual) machine, where the Data Platform is running.
+Replace `nnn.nnn.nnn` by the IP address of the (virtual) machine, where the Data Platform is running.

+If you like to swith between multiple versions of Data Platforms (i.e. you often need to replace the IP address behin the `dataplatform` alias), there some helper utilities you can use:

+ * On windows eiher use [HostFileEditor](https://github.com/scottlerch/HostsFileEditor) or [Host Switcher](<https://github.com/svejdo1/HostsSwitcher>)
+ * On Mac OS-X use [iHosts](https://apps.apple.com/app/id1102004240?ls=1&mt=12), which is free with some limitations

 ## Services accessible on Streaming Platform